-The Scariest Haunted Houses in North Texas
+A Guide to the Best Haunted Houses in North Texas

 1701 E. Lancaster Ave, Fort Worth

 This house of frights is worth the trip over to Fort Worth for a frightening, fun night.
 As the former Guinness World Record holder for “World’s Largest Walk Through Haunted House,” you get plenty of chills for your cash in this one.
 Located in an abandoned meatpacking factory, Cutting Edge is filled with all sorts of terrors.
 Creepy clowns and monsters inhabit the 55-minute experience.
-Cutting Edge opens September 30 and closes November 5.
+Cutting Edge closes on November 2.

 Moxley Manor